 But sweet palm oil is not what this southern state is famous for.

 Benin City, the state capital, is a global hub for the trafficking of women.
+Up to 10 000 are trafficked from Nigeria every year, usually to Europe, and nine out of 10 of these women are from Edo.

 They are sent along the migrant trail — a dangerous route that has claimed the lives of thousands of migrants — usually along the Benin-Auchi road to Kano or Sokoto states in northern Nigeria, crossing over into Agadez in neighbouring Niger and on to Libya.
 From there, migrants take a rickety boat across the Mediterranean.